 The importance of good quality crimps:

 Crimps are so little, it is easy to forget just how important they are.
-Many times, they hold an entire design together.
+Often times, they hold an entire design together.
 It is important to find a dealer that will stand behind the quality of their crimps.
 Our crimp tubes are double the wall thickness of most and are also seamless.
-Sterling silver is a soft metal - so it is important that there is enough sterling silver in the crimp tube to withstand the force used when crimping.
+Crimps are often manufactured with soft metals, such as sterling silver - so it is important that there is enough metal in the crimp tube to withstand the force used when crimping.

 How do I crimp?

-The most common errors we see when using the regular crimping pliers are easy fixes: 1.
-Don't use a lot of force with the regular crimping pliers.
-As I said above, sterling is pretty soft.
+- Don't use a lot of force with the crimping pliers.
 It doesn't take much force to compress a crimp tube.

-2. Also, after you fold the crimp tube with the "rounder", go around the crimp several more times with the "rounder" gently compressing.
-This will allow you to mold it into the perfect shape and make sure that the crimp is snuggly attached onto the wire.
+- Also, after you round the crimp tube, go around the crimp several more times rounding the crimp and gently compressing.
+This will allow you to mold it into the perfect shape and make sure that the crimp is snugly attached onto the wire.

 Should I use crimp beads or tubes?

 At Soft Flex® Company, we love our crimp tubes.
 Unlike other crimp tubes on the market, ours have a double-walled thickness and are seamless.
-This means they are extremely strong and do not have the seam that finishes the crimp – which can tear into the wire.
-The hidden seam is also the real reason so many crimps fail.
-They do not offer proper hold no matter how hard you crimp them.
-Our crimp tubes are sterling silver or gold-filled, which means they are durable, but soft enough that they won’t damage the wire.
-We have found that a lot of crimp beads on the market are made from base metal – which is hard and can be harmful to your stringing material.
+This means they are extremely strong and do not have a seam.
+The hidden seam is the real reason so many cheaply made crimps fail.
+They do not offer proper hold, no matter how hard you crimp them.
+Our crimp tubes are sterling silver, silver-filled, gold-filled and copper which means they are durable, but soft enough that they won't damage the wire.
+We have found that a lot of crimp beads on the market are made from base metal, which is hard and can be harmful to your stringing material.

 Do I need crimping pliers?

 We suggest purchasing a pair of crimping pliers if you have not yet done so.
 A crimp finished with crimping pliers is aesthetically pleasing as well as very secure, if crimped correctly.
-The crimp will have a pleasant, round surface and can be incorporated into your designs as a spacer or bead.
-If you are using Needle nose pliers to finish your crimps, the end result will never be a uniform finish – each crimp will be unique since Needle nose pliers will not close the crimps in the same manner each time.
+The crimp will have a pleasant, round surface and can be incorporated into your designs as a spacer bead.
+If you are using needle nose pliers to finish your crimps, the end result will never be a uniform finish, each crimp will be unique since needle nose pliers will not close the crimps in the same manner each time.
 Needle nose pliers will also cause irregular surfaces on the closed crimp which can irritate or abrade the skin.
 The patented crimping pliers allow for your design to be secure, while allowing the crimp bead to look and feel smoother.
-When using with Soft Flex® Wire and the patented Crimping Pliers, your crimps will be safe and secure.
+When using with Soft Flex® Wire and the patented crimping pliers, your crimps will be safe and secure.